Pastor James FitzGerald

 I am looking forward to getting to know all of you!

-There is a place for you at St. Paul's during Easter season.
+There is a place for you at St. Paul's during Pentecost season.
 Contact the church office 301-725-0241 to make an appointment for Confession, Baptism, Marriage and counseling.